General relativistic formulas for mass and spin of a Kerr black hole in terms of redshifts and orbital parameters: Introduction

-Within General Relativity, the so-called Kerr black hole hypothesis states that all isolated rotating astrophysical black holes are described by the Kerr spacetime and are completely defined by just two physical quantities: the mass $M$ and the spin parameter $a=J/M$, where $J$ is the black hole angular momentum in natural units, providing a remarkable prediction of the theory in the strong gravitational field regime.
-Within the framework of this paper we shall assume that the Kerr black hole solution models real black holes, however, so far there is no exhaustive or direct evidence that all the neutral rotating black holes are described by the Kerr metric and there is still room for considering other spinning black hole configurations, both within General Relativity and modified theories of gravity (see \cite{KerrHypothesis1}-\cite{KerrHypothesis5} for interesting reviews on this issue, see \cite{SheoranHAN} as well).
+Within General Relativity, the Kerr black hole hypothesis states that all isolated rotating astrophysical black holes are described by the Kerr spacetime and are completely defined by just two physical quantities: the mass $M$ and the spin parameter $a=J/M$, where $J$ is the black hole angular momentum in natural units, providing a remarkable prediction of the theory in the strong gravitational field regime.
+Within this paper we shall assume that the Kerr solution models real black holes.

-Motivated by this fascinating research progress, in \cite{HAN} the authors proposed a novel relativistic method for determining both the mass $M$ and the spin parameter $a$ of a Kerr black hole in terms of directly observed magnitudes with the smallest amount of assumptions and taking advantage of the conserved quantities of a stationary axisymmetric spacetime.
-Thus, these parameters were expressed in terms of the redshifts $z_{red}$ and blueshifts $z_{blue}$ of emitted photons from geodesic particles (stars or gas in certain approximation) circularly orbiting around the Kerr black hole in the equatorial plane, as well as in terms of the orbital radii $r_e$ of these revolving particles.
+Motivated by this fascinating research progress, in \citep{HAN} the authors proposed a novel general relativistic method for determining both the mass $M$ and the spin parameter $a$ of a Kerr black hole in terms of directly observed magnitudes with the smallest amount of assumptions and taking advantage of the conserved quantities of a stationary axisymmetric spacetime.
+Thus, these parameters were expressed in terms of the redshifts $z_{red}$ and blue-shifts $z_{blue}$ of emitted photons from geodesic particles (stars or gas) circularly orbiting around the Kerr black hole in the equatorial plane, as well as in terms of their orbital radii $r_e$.
 As a result, an eighth order polynomial equation for $M$ in terms of $z_{red}$, $z_{blue}$ and $r_e$ was obtained.
-This polynomial has no algebraic solution, but a Bayesian fit can help to statistically determine the mass of the black hole.
+This equation has no algebraic solution and one is forced to rely on a Bayesian fit to statistically determine the mass of the black hole.
 Once an estimation for the mass is obtained, the spin of the black hole can be easily computed through a simple closed expression.